Count Duckula: Count Duckula

-He has a very modern outlook, and often despairs over the traditional vampire image he is expected to embody.
+Duckula has a very modern outlook and often despairs over the traditional vampire image he is expected to embody.
 He hates living in a dark, gloomy castle, and finds the behaviour of his servants to be depressing.
 Duckula frequently expresses frustration with Igor's attempts to change him back into a proper vampire and his lecturing Duckula as a disgrace and disappointment to the Duckula lineage.
-Although he retains some vampiric powers and qualities (such as teleportation and an image invisible to mirrors), he also possesses a lesser power, seen only once, which is the ability to create a lightning flash when angry.
-He often goes outside in the daytime without suffering any ill effects, but this is likely because of his not being a fully "traditional" vampire.
-In the episode "Doctor Goosewing and Mr. Duck", Count Duckula briefly turns into a "proper" vampire, desiring blood from the villagers outside the castle (much to Igor's great delight), due to a serum slipped to him by von Goosewing that he presumed would make Duckula harmless, but he turns away from the door when he discovers that the sun is still out and is returned to normal by night.
+Duckula retains some vampiric powers and qualities (such as teleportation and an image invisible to mirrors), but is unharmed by sunlight.